 Further Classification of Stream classes:

-- ByteStream- These classes helps to handle I/O operation on bytes
+- ByteStream- These classes help to handle I/O operation on bytes

-- CharacterStream- These classes helps to handle I/O operations on Characters.
+- CharacterStream- These classes help to handle I/O operations on Characters.

 |Java Stream class||Classification||Classes||Destination|